-The answer to this is both Yes and No. Yes in the case of migrating software to a different target application or system with incompatible codes.
+The answer to this is both Yes and No. Yes, in the case of migrating software to a different target application or system with incompatible codes.
 Also, there can be serious program stability issues if the program is moved to a disk with bad sectors.
-No in the case of software migration to a different local drive within the same hard disk, assuming the hard drive is in good shape.
+No, in the case of software migration to a different local drive within the same hard disk, assuming the hard drive is in good shape.

 2. Which programs cannot be migrated?

 You can virtually migrate all programs.
-If the process isn’t supported by Windows inbuilt migration utility, then consider using a third-party software to get the job done.
+If the process isn’t supported by Windows inbuilt migration utility, then consider using third-party software to get the job done.

 3. How do I change the default installation path?

-Simply press the Windows key, click the start button, or click on the search bar then click on the settings icon.
+Simply press the Windows key, click the start button, or click on the search bar, then click on the settings icon.
 The Settings window will appear with a number of options.
 From the settings window, select the system.
 On the left pane of the next screen, click on storage.
 Within the same window, under more storage settings, click on change where new content is stored.

-A new window with the name “change where new content is saved” will popup.
+A new window with the name “change where new content is saved” will pop up.
 From the dropdown menus, choose your preferred default installation drive for apps, documents, music, photos and videos, new movies, and TV shows.